Phenelo/tricep/API.md

 - `onConnect()` - listener that will get invoked when client successfully connects to the server.
 - `onDisconnect()` - listener that will get invoked when client disconnects from the server.
-- `onData()` - listener that will get invoked when client receives data from the server.
+- `onData(data)` - listener that will get invoked when client receives data from the server where:
+    - `data` - the data from the server.
 - `onError(err)` - listener that will get invoked when the client emits an error event where:
     - `err` - the error the socket will throw.